IFRS Master Pack User Guide

 Relationship with FRS 102 master pack

-The structure of the IFRS master pack is very similar to that of the FRS 102 master pack, and the user should refer to FRS 102 Limited guide for basic information.
+The structure of the IFRS master pack is very similar to that of the FRS 102 master pack, and the user should refer to FRS 102 Limited guide for basic information and shared content.
 Where there are important differences between the two packs, those differences are set out in the sections below.

 FRS 101 Reduced disclosure framework